AkshataBhat23/AI-Assisted-Admission-Counselor-Prototype/README.md

 A Python-based command-line tool that acts as an AI-driven college admissions counselor.
 This system takes a student's academic profile (interests, strengths, weaknesses, and preferences) and generates:

 - A personalized SWOT analysis (with LLM-based Opportunities and Threats)
-- Matched university programs (scraped or mock-based)
+- Matched university programs (scraped)
 - Tailored academic advice using OpenRouter AI models

 ---